katcipis/sophia/notes/architecture.md

 Flow control is also more complex.
 In request/response you can have a very standard/simple backoff protocol, like in HTTP using a 503.
 With queues there is never a standard way.
-In my experience people just don't do flow control and end up with a huge queue which then can cause problems.
+In my experience people just don't do flow control and end up with a huge queue which then can cause problems, the most obvious being very high latency (like very high, like hours).

 It is specially a problem if the problem you are solving is time sensitive, like the client is waiting and will not wait forever.
 They will wait for like a minute lets say and then give up.
-In a situation like that an ever growing queue will just jeopardize your entire system, and it will do that in a way that is against the idea of failing fast.
+In a situation like that an ever growing queue will just jeopardize your entire system, and it will do that in a way that is against the idea of failing fast and being clear with users.

-With request/response you can have timeouts and backoff protocols that allow you to fail fast, with a queue you will just wait forever for an answer and never get it.
+With request/response you can have timeouts and backoff protocols that allow you to fail fast, with a queue you will just wait forever for an answer and never get it or get it hours later.
 You can do a polling with a timeout, but it is more complex than a simple RPC with a timeout.

 Also after the timeout happens and you give up, now you have the problem of answers to requests on the queue that are orphans, because the user already gave up on them, which is the problem of cancellation.
 What to do with them ?
 Something needs to drain them.
-All of those are no problems on request/response, if you give up on a request you cancel the connection/stream and the other side will log an error and that is it, as simple as possible.
+These issues are not a problem on request/response, if you give up on a request you cancel the connection/stream and the other side will log an error and that is it, as simple as possible.